+Shareholder return

-Shareholder return Performance graph (unaudited)
+Performance graph (unaudited)

-The graph below shows the TSR performance from 1 January 2014 to 31 December 2018.
+The graph below shows the total shareholder return ("TSR") performance from 1 January 2015 to 31 December 2019.
 This is compared against the TSR performance of the FTSE 250 index.
 The Group was a member of the FTSE 250 index between September 2007 and March 2010.
-The graph is based upon £100 being invested in the shares of PV Crystalox Solar PLC on 1 January 2014 if all dividends had been reinvested and the comparative figures for the FTSE 250 index again assuming that dividends were reinvested.
+The graph is based upon £100 being invested in the shares of PV Crystalox Solar PLC on 1 January 2015 if all dividends had been reinvested and the comparative figures for the FTSE 250 index again assuming that dividends were reinvested.
 The data has been sourced from Bloomberg.